 "Accepting Jesus into your heart" is a common Christian phrase that refers to how a person becomes a follower of Christ.
 Preachers, missionaries, evangelists, and other Christians often use the...

-Life is hard and sometimes suffering can lead people to question God's existence, goodness, and character.
-When a person's health, finances, relationships -- or another important aspect of life --...
+Life is hard.
+Sometimes suffering can lead people to question God's existence, goodness, and character.
+When a person experiences loss or hardship in their health, finances, relationships, or another...